ibm-cloud-docs/vpc/vsi_is_profiles.md

 {: shortdesc}

 For more information about SAP profiles, see [Intel Virtual Server certified profiles on VPC infrastructure for SAP HANA](/docs/sap?topic=sap-hana-iaas-offerings-profiles-intel-vs-vpc) and [Intel Virtual Server certified profiles on VPC infrastructure for SAP NetWeaver](/docs/sap?topic=sap-nw-iaas-offerings-profiles-intel-vs-vpc).

+## Before you begin
+{: #x86-64-instance-profiles-before-you-begin}

+Verify the profile you use is available in the zone where you plan to create the instance.

+Some profiles might not be available because of one of the following reasons:
+   - The number of network interfaces in the virtual server exceeds profile limits.
+You can remove network interfaces to select from more profiles.
+For more information, see [Resizing a virtual server](/docs/vpc?topic=vpc-resizing-an-instance).
+   - The image selected contains an allowed-use expression that is not compatible with the profile.
+In these cases, select an image with an allowed-use expression that is compatible with the desired profile.
+For more infomation, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).

+## Profile families
+{: #x86-64-instance-profile-families}

 The following profile families are available when you provision a virtual server instance.